- What type of stud finder are you looking for?

 Before you make a purchase, you have to be clear about how often you’ll be using the tool and for what.

-It’s a welcomed addition if it’ll be part of your work kit, otherwise, set it as a strategic investment.
+A welcomed addition to being part of your work kit, otherwise, set this as a strategic investment.

 2. Decide on a type.